 PRAYER FOR TODAY:

 Lord Jesus, I ask for grace to forgive others and the grace to accept the forgiveness offered to me by others.
-Having done this I am confident that as I ask for Your forgiveness for my sins against You, Lord God, You forgive me.
+Having done this, I am confident that as I ask for Your forgiveness for my sins against You, Lord God, You forgive me.
 Amen!

 100 PERSONAL WORDS:

 I can’t help but refer again to my minister Dad.
 He described some religious leaders of Jesus’ day, and often today also, with this couplet: “They wobble in and wobble out, and leave the people all in doubt.”
 The “we do not know” answer to a question about the great prophet John the Baptist is not acceptable.
-Immediately after our marriage 56 years ago, Norma-Jean and I accepted the call to pastor a congregation in Brighton, Ontario.
+Immediately after our marriage in 1958, Norma-Jean and I accepted the call to pastor a congregation in Brighton, Ontario.
 We had lots of sports for our youth, and it came to my ears that a neighbouring pastor had called our Church, “The Brighton Sports Centre.”
 I was hurt by this and to my shame I nursed a grudge until the Holy Spirit pushed me to go to this pastor and to ask his forgiveness for not forgiving him.
 He didn’t even know that I knew what he had said.
-I was forgiven, but as far as I knew he continued to believe that sports were not right for the activities of a pastor and church.
+I was forgiven, but, as far as I knew, he continued to believe that sports were not right for the activities of a pastor and church.
 I had to let it go.
 Nevertheless, several teenagers came to know Jesus as a direct result of the friendships developed through sports.